42 Inventions From Apollo Program

 Excessive temperature swings and unfiltered sunlight will destroy regular tires.
 Shards of scorched lava will tear them apart.

-Furthermore, there’s six times less gravity; if you hit a Moonrock, it’ll send you flying.
+Furthermore, there is six times less gravity; if you hit a Moonrock, you’ll be sent flying.

 What you will need is a tough tire.
 It is also stiff enough to support a lunar vehicle but squishy enough to roll right over the Moonrocks.